Master of Veterinary Science (MVSc): Career Path

 • Interview: Some programs may also require applicants to participate in an interview as part of the admissions process.

-It is important to carefully review the specific requirements for the MVSc program you are interested in, as they can vary from one institution to another.
+It is essential to carefully review the specific requirements for the MVSc program you are interested in, as they can vary from one institution to another.

 Knowledge and Skills